johnloy/esm-commonjs-interop-manual/README.md

 In CommonJS, the Node [WebAssembly global](https://nodejs.org/api/globals.html#globals_webassembly) currently needs to be used to instantiate `.wasm` ([example](https://www.dynamsoft.com/codepool/use-webassembly-node-js.html)).
 In ESM, by contrast, `.wasm` can be directly imported in Node ([experimental at the moment](https://nodejs.org/api/esm.html#esm_wasm_modules)), and treated more or less like any other dependency.

 Browsers don't yet have this capability, though likely will soon, as well as the [ability to load `.wasm` using script tags](https://github.com/WebAssembly/esm-integration/tree/master/proposals/esm-integration), `<script type="module" src="./app.wasm">`.
 Until that time, if you wish to take advantage of the ESM `.wasm` import syntax, you'll need to involve a build step, as with [Rollup](https://rollupjs.org/) in conjunction with [@rollup/plugin-wasm](https://github.com/rollup/plugins/tree/master/packages/wasm) or something like [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/commands/build.html#target) to [wrap WASM instantiation](https://rustwasm.github.io/wasm-bindgen/examples/without-a-bundler.html).

 ---

-<a name="package-json"></a>

-## The role of package.json in interop

----

-<a name="differences"></a>

-## Differences between ESM and CJS that cause interop trouble

----

-<a name="transpilation"></a>

-## How code is transformed transpiling between ESM and CJS

----

-<a name="gotchas-and-practices"></a>

-## Gotchas , practices to avoid, and best practices

-This scenario occurs when Node library authors using a `default` export transpile from ESM before publishing as CJS, using TypeScript for example, but consumers of the library are expecting vanilla CJS.

----